Oracle Application Express (APEX) Production Environment Topology

 There are a number of ways to deploy ORDS, but which should we pick?

-- Deployed on Tomcat : Yes!
-It's really simple to do it, and Tomcat comes with a whole bunch of options that make sense for real deployments.
+- Deployed on Tomcat : This is the method I use.
+It's really simple to do it, and Tomcat comes with a whole bunch of options that make sense for production deployments.
 You can read about ORDS on Tomcat here.

-- Deployed on WebLogic : If you already have WebLogic and you really don't want to use Tomcat, fine, but it feels like using a sledgehammer to crack a walnut.
+- Deployed on WebLogic : If you already have WebLogic and you really don't want to use Tomcat or standalone mode, fine, but it feels like using a sledgehammer to crack a walnut.
 The Oracle stance is, "Use WebLogic if you need integration with Enterprise SSO solutions".

 Do you give direct access to ORDS on the application server?